sadab-halim/Interview-Questions/README.md

 ### What is early and late binding?
-Early (or static) binding refers to compile time binding and Late (or dynamic) binding refers to runtime binding (for example when you use reflection).
+Early (or static) binding refers to compile time binding and Late (or dynamic) binding refers to runtime binding (for example when we use reflection).

 ### What is the default access modifier in a class?
 ## How many instances can be created for an abstract class?
 - Abstract Class is Half Define Class.
 - Abstract class not allowed to create an Instance (Object).
-- So, we can not create any instance then answer is 0.
+- So, we can not create any instance then answe is 0.
 There are no objects for abstract class.
 ## Define Garbage Collection.
 How does it work?
 - Garbage collection in Java is the process by which Java programs perform automatic memory management.
 - Java programs compile to bytecode that can be run on a Java Virtual Machine, or JVM for short.